Section 5.6 Higher Order Derivatives and Taylor Expansion

 \begin{equation}

-\Vert f(\bx +\bh)- T_{k}(f,\bx)(\bh) \Vert/\Vert \bh \Vert^{k} \to 0 \text{ as $\bh \to \mathbf 0$}.\tag{5.6.3}
+\left\lvert f(\bx +\bh)- T_{k}(f,\bx)(\bh) \right\rvert/\Vert \bh \Vert^{k} \to 0 \text{ as $\bh \to \mathbf 0$}.\tag{5.6.3}

 \end{equation}

-Furthermore, under the assumption here, for any subdomain \(U'\) of \(U\) such that the closure of \(U'\) is compact and any \(\epsilon >0\text{,}\) there exists \(\delta >0\) such that
+Furthermore, under the assumption here, for any subdomain \(U'\) of \(U\) such that the closure of \(U'\) is compact and any \(\epsilon > 0\text{,}\) there exists \(\delta > 0\) such that

 \begin{equation*}

-\Vert f(\bx +\bh)- T_{k}(f,\bx)(\bh) \Vert \le \epsilon \Vert \bh \Vert^{k} \text{ for all $\bx\in U',
+\left\lvert f(\bx +\bh)- T_{k}(f,\bx)(\bh) \right\rvert \le \epsilon \Vert \bh \Vert^{k} \text{ for all $\bx\in U',

 \Vert \bh \Vert \lt \delta$.}